Quantum batteries in coherent Ising machine: Model

 where

-Here, $H_0$ is the free energy of the DOPO, $\hat a_s^\dagger$ ($\hat a_p^\dagger$) denotes the creation operators for the signal (pump) field with frequency $\omega_s$ ($\omega_p$), respectively.
-The first term in $H_{\mathrm{int}}$ describes the interaction between the signal and pump field, with $\kappa$ the coupling strength that enables charging, while the second term describes the driving of the pump filed, with $F_p$ being its amplitude. $H_{\mathrm{irr}}$ accounts for dissipation to the environment with $\hat B_j=\sum_kg_{j k}a_k$ ($j=s,p$), where $a_k$ is the annihilation operator of $k$th harmonic oscillator in the bath with coupling strengths $g_{j k}$, $\gamma_j$ is the corresponding dissipation rate.

-Since $F_{p}$ is the amplitude of the externally-injected classical driving field, we have $F_{p}\propto \sqrt{P_{\rm in}/\hbar\omega_{p}}$ \cite{Yin2009PRA}, where $P_{\mathrm{in}}$ is the input power of the pump field.
-Treating the injected field as a stable source, we adopt the pump approximation by taking $F_{p}$ as a constant.
-By transforming to the rotating frame with
+Here, $H_0$ describes the free Hamiltonian of the DOPO, and $ a_s^\dagger$ ($ a_p^\dagger$) is the creation operator of the signal (pump) mode with frequency $\omega_s$ ($\omega_p$).
+The first term in $H_{\mathrm{int}}$ describes the nonlinear interaction between the signal and pump modes, where $\kappa$ denotes the coupling strength responsible for the charging process.
+The second term represents the coherent driving applied to the pump mode, with $F_p$ being the amplitude of the external classical pump field.
+Since $F_p$ is the amplitude of the injected classical field, it satisfies $F_p\propto \sqrt{P_{\mathrm{in}}/(\hbar\omega_p)}$~\cite{Yin2009PRA}, where $P_{\mathrm{in}}$ is the input pump power.
+Treating the injected field as a stable source, we adopt the pump approximation and take $F_p$ to be a constant.
+In addition, $b_{j}(\omega)$ and $b_{j}^{\dagger}(\omega)$ are the annihilation and creation operators of the bath mode with frequency $\omega$ in channel $j\in\{s,p\}$.
+The dissipation Hamiltonian $H_{\mathrm{irr}}$ describes the coupling between the system and the environment, where